-Place the remote control lever / gear shift lever in neutral and turn the main switch to "on" (on).
+Place the remote control lever in neutral and turn the main switch to "ON" (on).
 After all the displays come on and the total hour display comes on, the gauge will change to normal operation.
 If the buzzer sounds and the water separator-alert indicator blinks, consult your Yamaha dealer immediately.